eclipse-imagen/imagen/docs/guide/introduction/index.md

 ### 1.3.8 Interoperable

-JAI is integrated with the rest of the Java Media APIs, enabling media-rich applications to be deployed on the Java platform.
+ImageN is integrated with the rest of the Java Media APIs, enabling media-rich applications to be deployed on the Java platform.
 ImageN works well with other Java APIs, such as Java 3D and Java component technologies.
 This allows sophisticated imaging to be a part of every Java technology programmer\'s tool box.

-JAI is a Java Media API.
+ImageN is a Java Media API.
 It is classified as a Standard Extension to the Java platform.
 ImageN provides imaging functionality beyond that of the Java Foundation Classes, although it is compatible with those classes in most cases.